swcarpentry/training-course/_submissions/round-01/1/2012-09-07-week-1-inputoutput-in-python.md

 tomcash

 OK!
 So now we can print the $ earned by each plant.
 Lets write it out to a file.
-First we need to open our output file, using the same open command seen above, but this time we need to write, so we will use a &#8216;w&#8217;.
+First we need to open our output file, using the same open command seen above, but this time we need to write, so we will use a 'w'.

 `output=open('tomcash.txt','w')<br />
 `